HEATlab/Prob-in-Ctrl/README.md

 - *Probably in Control* ~ Team {Maggie Li, Savana Ammons, Shyan Akmal}
   - Explored the geometry of STNUs and degrees of controllability
-- *Acrobotics* ~ Team VivaJoon
+- *Acrobotics* ~ Team VivaJoon OjhaLee
-  - Explored the durability of schedules in STNS and made sumobot mascots
+  - Explored the durability of schedules in STNs and developed sumobot mascots
 - *Robot Luncheon* ~ Senior lab member Jordan R. Abrahams
   - Designed and tested the DREAM algorithm for PSTN dispatch